 - They have a higher level of sharpness at their intermediate apertures.

-In this situation, larger apertures offer the sports photographer an added advantage of a brighter image in the viewfinder, thus making it easier to get better framing and composition.
+In this situation, larger apertures also offer the sports photographer an added advantage of a brighter image in the viewfinder, thus making it easier to get better framing and composition.

 Many of their lenses are now equipped with these technologies, making it inevitable that we take a look at them.
 I’ll use the term ‘Shake Reduction’ to refer to these technologies though I prefer the term “Image Stabilisation”.

-Shake Reduction technology can mean the difference between a razor sharp and blurred picture at the same shutter speeds or the difference between the ability to hand-hold a lens for a photograph that would otherwise have to be tripod-mounted.
-Some older lenses of this genre do not perform well on tripods and instead introduce shake where there is none.
-Others have a panning mode for tripod mounted use and corrects shake only on one axis.
+Shake Reduction technology can mean the difference between a razor-sharp and blurred picture at the same shutter speeds or the difference between the ability to hand-hold a lens for a photograph that would otherwise have to be tripod-mounted.
+These lenses are large and heavy; coupled with a full frame professional digital camera the combination can get quite heavy to hold perfectly still without support.